Crypto-Cat/CTF/ctf_events/pico_gym/pwn/unsubscriptions_are_free/README.md

    0x8048d92 <main+93>    call   doProcess                     <doProcess>
 ```

-The chunk size is 16 (0x11 is 17, but the 1 is a flag to indicate the previous chunk is not free):
+The chunk size is 16

+0x11 is 17, but the 1 is a flag to indicate the previous chunk is not free:

 ```
 pwndbg> x/8gwx 0x95cd1a0 - 4